 The search for additive effects is performed in a single dimensional search space, that is, our search is constrained to the number of markers in the experiment.
 In principle, searching for epistasis involves expanding from one dimension to two or more dimensions, thus the parameter space increases exponentially.
 This problem, where any signal becomes drowned out by the noise, is known as the "curse of dimensionality".
 There are several strategies that one can use to scan the genome for epistatic effects as discussed in the main text, but they typically involve expansion of the search space and a higher multiple testing penalty than is required for detecting non-epistatic effects.
-Therefore, in order to obtain the same power of detection as searching for additive effects, the sample size must increase and/or one depends on the epistatic variance being larger.
+Therefore, in order to obtain the same power of detection as searching for additive effects, the sample size must increase and/or the variance explained by epistatic effects must be larger.

 Model complexity

 Modelling the additive effect of a SNP on a phenotype is achieved through a model that uses only one degree of freedom.
 However, for two loci there are four interaction terms (AxA, AxD, DxA, DxD), thus under the hypothesis that each of the four epistatic effects is equal in magnitude28,29,113 the model complexity for the statistical test increases.
-In hypothetically comparing the power to genetic loci of equal variance that comprise either additive effects or epistatic effects, the increased number of degrees of freedom used by the epistatic test will lead to a less extreme p-value despite capturing the same amount of variance as in the scenario for the additive test.
-The simple way to overcome this problem is to increase sample size.
+Comparing the power of detection between genetic loci of equal variance that comprise either additive effects or epistatic effects, the increased number of degrees of freedom used by the epistatic test will lead to a less extreme P value despite capturing the same amount of variance as in the scenario for the additive test.
+The simple way to overcome this problem is to increase the sample size.

 Replication

 Replication is key to confirming the statistical veracity of associations.
-The increased dependence of epistasis on high LD between observed SNPs and causal variants means that there is likely to be ascertainment in a discovery sample for markers in higher LD in the sample than they are in the population, simply due to sampling.
-Thus, taking an independent sample from the population it is one resamples the LD, and it is unlikely that the same ascertainment for high LD will occur.
+Relative to testing for additive effects,the increased dependence of epistasis on high LD between observed SNPs and causal variants means that there is likely to be an ascertainment bias in a discovery sample for markers in higher LD in the sample than they are in the population, simply due to sampling.
+Thus, taking an independent sample from the population one resamples the LD, and it is unlikely that the same ascertainment for high LD will occur.
 In this context we expect the replication rate of epistasis to be substantially lower than for additive effects.
-Performing detection and replication on very dense SNP chips, imputed genotypes, or sequence data will overcome this problem.
+Performing detection and replication on very dense SNP-genotyping microarrays, imputed genotypes, or sequence data will overcome this problem.

 Box 2: What constitutes a significant epistatic interaction?

 Evidently, detection of epistasis is extremely challenging.
-But with sample sizes increasing rapidly, and the growing availability of high density SNP chips and sequencing, we are entering an era in which detection of epistasis may indeed be feasible.
-Here we suggest some considerations in how to report epistatic interactions with a view to the provision of robust conclusions that will be trusted by the scientific community.
+But with sample sizes increasing rapidly, and the growing availability of high-density SNP-genotyping microarrays and sequencing, we are entering an era in which detection of epistasis is now feasible.
+Here we provide some guidance for the robust identification of epistatic interactions that can be trusted by the scientific community.

 Replication is necessary

-As with additive genetic effects, following the discovery of epistatic genetic effects, the gold standard for reporting them is to show that the same SNPs replicate with the same direction effect on the phenotype in an independent sample.
+As with additive genetic effects, following the discovery of epistatic genetic effects, the gold standard for reporting them is to show that the same SNPs replicate with the same direction of effect on the phenotype in an independent sample.

 Sufficiently stringent significance thresholds

 If independent samples are not available for replication, stringent significance thresholds are of utmost importance.
-Based on there being approximately 1 million independent regions in the genome, GWAS studies have adopted a standard significance threshold of p = 5x10-8.
+Based on there being effectively around 1 million independent loci in the genome, GWASs have adopted a standard significance threshold of p = 5x10-8.
 With the emergence of rapid computational methods for performing exhaustive pairwise scans, we suggest a significance threshold of p = 0.05 / 0.5(1x106)2 = 1x10-13.
 Discount the possibility of scale effects